how to make money with personal blog

 Chelsea Lee Smith printables

-Lots of Chelsea’s printables are offered for free on her blog.
-But this pack adds five exclusive ones and brings everything together in one spot.
-Most of her printables are straightforward (which could be considered a bonus to visitors maybe not planning to spend a king’s ransom on ink).
-She’s priced the pack that whole $4.99, making it an appealing purchase for busy parents.
+Many of Chelsea’s printables are offered for free on her blog, but this pack adds five exclusive ones and brings everything together in one spot.
+Most of her printables are straightforward (which could be considered a bonus to visitors who are not planning to spend a king’s ransom on ink).
+She’s priced the pack at $4.99, making it an appealing purchase for busy parents.

 #3: Digital Subscriptions

-A digital subscription is information or a resource you send out to subscribers on a basis that is regular.
-Based on what it really is, they might be anything that is paying a couple of dollars up to a couple of hundred dollars each month.
+A digital subscription is information or a resource you send out to subscribers on a regular basis.
+Depending on what it really is, it might be anything that pays a couple of dollars up to a couple of hundred dollars each month.

 Delivering the subscription could be as simple as adding users who are paying to a message list (which you can do by linking PayPal with your e-mail provider).
 You won’t have to create all this content at the start, although you’ll want to get ahead so you always offer your resources to your clients on time.